cossiomanuel/automatic_medical_report/README.md

 - Ensure you have the OpenAI API credentials set up with the appropriate access rights.

 ### 3. **API Key Setup:**
+- Replace the placeholder  with your actual OpenAI API key.
+'''
+openai.api_key =

+'''
-- Replace the placeholder '''openai.api_key =  ''' with your actual OpenAI API key.
-You can see where to find your openAI API key [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).
+-   You can see where to find your openAI API key [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).

 ### 4. **Run the Code:**
 - After setting up the API key, execute the code to generate the medical report.